Gumbo Seasoning: The Essential Guide to Flavorful Gumbo

-While similar to Cajun seasoning, gumbo seasoning often incorporates herbs like thyme and oregano, which balance its heat and provide a distinct profile.
-Traditional ingredients typically include:
+Though similar to Cajun seasoning, gumbo seasoning includes herbs like thyme and oregano, which help balance the heat and create a more layered, complex flavor.

 History of Gumbo and Its Seasoning